Skip to content

 Independent of hardware and environment

-A major advantage of the new Xstream architecture is its complete independence from proprietary hardware.
-Unlike many of its competitors, Sophos Firewall v22 is not based on special ASICs or fixed-function chips.
-The architecture runs consistently on physical hardware, virtual machines or cloud environments.
-This ensures uniform behavior across all platforms and facilitates automation in operation.
+A major advantage of the new Xstream architecture is its independence from proprietary hardware.
+Unlike many competitors, Sophos Firewall v22 is not based on special ASICs or fixed-function chips.
+The architecture runs consistently on physical hardware, virtual machines, and cloud environments.
+This ensures consistent behavior across all platforms and makes operational automation easier.

 Improved high availability with self-healing